 8. Momentum is hard to kill.

 Stopping the freight train is something a lot of newer traders attempt to do, but momentum is extremely hard to kill.
-When the professional move is over, the amateurs take over, and the professionals resume thereafter.
+When the professional move is finished, the amateurs take over, and the professionals resume thereafter.
 These movements always happen within a short window of time, and attempting to fade them is the equivalent of donating money to your broker.
 Follow the macro trend, and be conscientious of the fact that it takes a greater amount of momentum than what existed to flip a trend.
 When people latch onto something, they want a part of it, and stopping this mentality is a task that takes a tremendous amount of force.

 9. No matter what you know in terms of price action, it can only help you should you ever decide to use anything else.